krunch3r76/ProcessQueue/README.md

 $ python3 main.py # instantiates queue with whether_server=False
 ```
 # FileQueue
-A queue that reads and tails a file pushing complete lines.
+A threaded reading queue that reads and tails a file pushing complete lines.
 Useful for parsing output piped to a file as by tee -a.

 # StdinQueue
-TBA: A queue that reads text piped to stdin.
+TBA: A threaded reading queue that reads text piped to stdin.
 Useful to parsing a console program's output realtime.

 # UDPSocketQueue
-TBA: A queue that pushes unto itself lines from a udp socket as they become available.
+TBA: A threaded reading queue that pushes unto itself lines from a udp socket as they become available.

 References:
 [1] https://docs.python.org/3/library/subprocess.html#subprocess.Popen.stderr